 This course will explore the social and intellectual impact of the discovery of the American continents on the European mind and the consequences of colonization and migration in North America 1500-1800.
 Emphasis will be on British colonies and competing European cultures (especially French and Spanish) with Native Americans and African-Americans.
 Student work will focus on three areas: cultural exchange, economic exchange and hostility/conquest.
 Prerequisite: HIS 109, HIS 110, HIS 113, HIS 114 or permission of the instructor.
 Required for majors in social studies education with concentration in history.
-Not available every semester.

-HIS 315 Russian/Soviet Society in the 20th Century (3 credits)
+HIS 315 Russian/Soviet Society in the 20th Century

 This course studies Russian/Soviet history from 1905 to the present with an emphasis on revolutionary traditions, government and politics, culture and religion and social philosophy.
 Prerequisites: junior standing and completion of core course in political science, sociology or history.
-Not available every semester.